-Every day this winter, unless the weather is really awful, Roberta Calderone dons her cold weather gear and sets out on her 8,000-step walk.
+Every day during the winter, unless the weather is really awful, Roberta Calderone dons her cold weather gear and sets out on her 8,000-step walk.
 When there’s no risk of slippery terrain, the nearby wooded ravine beckons.
 More often, the 78-year old North York, Ont., resident opts for the wide, dry sidewalks of Avenue Road.
 Calderone moves at a steady quick clip and even faster when she’s accompanied by her 48-year-old daughter.

 Calderone’s husband, also 78, has arthritis in his knees and other chronic health problems but he tries to take a daily walk, too, albeit at a slower pace and with far less steps.